Cargo-Planner Docs

 Select equipment type

-You can creating something from scratch by clicking the green Create New button in the top right corner.
-It is easier however to find a good starting point.
+You can create something from scratch by clicking the green Create New button in the top right corner.
+However, it is often easier to find a good starting point to work from.
 We are going to do this by finding a pallet that is similar to what we are interested in, but not quite the correct dimensions or shape.
-In this tutorial we are going to select a PMC Q7.
+In this tutorial we are going to select a PMC / PCP - Q7 (747).

 Finding a good starting point